 Clarity needed

-Webb believes the government needs to be more transparent about its plans for the pensions dashboard, because requiring different set of data standards would cost both schemes and providers millions of pounds.
+Webb believes the government needs to be more transparent about its plans for the pensions dashboard, because requiring a different set of data standards would cost both schemes and providers millions of pounds.

 He continued: “The pensions dashboard is a very important initiative, but the government needs to come clean about what is involved.